 The admission decision for Foundations of Medicine program students will be based upon their academic achievement in their NEOMED master's program coursework.
-Candidates achieving NEOMED grade point averages of 3.0 or better, fewer than two "C"s and no grade of less than a "C" as of April 1st will be admitted to the M.D. program in the College of Medicine as M1 students for the subsequent academic year to begin in July/August.
+Candidates achieving NEOMED grade point averages of 3.0 or better, fewer than two "C" s and no grade of less than a "C" as of April 1st will be admitted to the M.D. program in the College of Medicine as M1 students for the subsequent academic year to begin in July/August.
 Admission is contingent upon successful completion of the master's degree.

-Students enrolled in the Leadership in Health Systems Science program, the Global Health & Innovation program, the Basic and Translational Biomedicine program: Innovation Track program, and Master of Public Health will be accepted to the M.D. program with the expectation of successful completion of the graduate degree program in line with professionalism expectations.
+Students enrolled in the Leadership in Health Systems Science program, the Global Health & Innovation program, the Basic and Translational Biomedicine program: Innovation Track program, and Master of Public Health will be accepted to the M.D. program with the expectation of successful completion of the graduate degree program in line with professionalism and conduct expectations.
+Serious professionalism or conduct issues, such as convictions and/or academic misconduct or serious institutional infractions will be revisited by the admission committee for acceptance re-consideration, including denial or subsequent rescission of admission.
 There are no additional admission standards to meet or exceed.